dngvbngc/sign-language-detection-flask/README.md

 Currently, the application only supports detection of A, B and L signs.

-Built with starter code from: https://www.youtube.com/watch?v=MJCSjXepaAM&t=2s (https://github.com/computervisioneng/sign-language-detector-python)
+Detection model built with starter code from: https://www.youtube.com/watch?v=MJCSjXepaAM&t=2s (https://github.com/computervisioneng/sign-language-detector-python)